kleinmann-orm/kleinmann-orm/README.md

 # Kleinmann ORM

-**Kleinmann ORM** is an Object-Relational Mapping (ORM) library for Python hardforked from [Tortoise ORM](https://github.com/tortoise/tortoise-orm).
+**Kleinmann ORM** is an async ORM library for Python hardforked from [Tortoise ORM](https://github.com/tortoise/tortoise-orm).
 It's in a very early stage of development and not recommended for general use.

 ## Goals